storageos/storageos.github.io/_docs/manage/dashboard.md

 ### Customising Views

 While provision has been built in for changing the graphical views much of this functionality is still under development but has been exposed.
-If you click on the grapgh name at the top a context menu will appear.
+If you click on the graph name at the top a context menu will appear.

 ![image](/images/docs/manage/contextmenu.png)

 Using the &#x2795; and &#x2796; symbols you can shrink and enlarge the graphs.
-The *vVew* property will enlarge the graph across the screen displacing the neighbouring graphs.
+The *View* property will enlarge the graph across the screen displacing the neighbouring graphs.
 To reset the view, select the *Edit* control and then select *Back to dashboard* to return to the default screen.